GoogleCloudPlatform/genai-databases-retrieval-app/docs/datastore/alloydb.md

 ## Set up connection to AlloyDB

-For this section, we will create a Google Cloud Engine VM in the same VM as the AlloyDB cluster.
-We can use this VM to connect to our AlloyDB cluster.
+For this section, we will create a Google Cloud Engine VM in the same VPC as the AlloyDB cluster.
+We can use this VM to connect to our AlloyDB cluster using Private IP.

 1. Set environment variables: